ezraschrage/Mask-Rabbit/README.md

-# Mask-Rabbit
+# MaskRabbit
-A Task Rabbit clone
+A TaskRabbit clone